EricPhifer/blog-subdomain/src/pages/index.md

 ---
 templateKey: index-page
-title: Eric Phifer
+title: Developers Blog
 image: /img/home-jumbotron.jpg
-heading: Eric Phifer
+heading: Developers Blog
-subheading: Hello!
-I'm a Full Stack Developer with a passion for design.
-This blog is to benefit those who seek to a learn a bit about what goes into a website.
+subheading: We aim to benefit those who seek to a learn a bit about what goes into building, designing and launching a website.
 ---